 Approved Vendors and Designees must comply with all contractual obligations to customers and with all obligations arising under their REC Delivery Contracts.
 Approved Vendors and Designees must provide truthful information, to the best of their knowledge, to the Program Administrator and the Agency, including in materials submitted and in any investigations.
-Approved Vendors and Designees must comply with investigations and with any directions from the Program Administrator or the Agency.
+Approved Vendors and Designees must cooperate with investigations related to complaints and possible Program violations, provide requested information in a timely manner, and comply with any directions from the Program Administrator or the Agency.

 Approved Vendors and Designees must conduct themselves in a professional manner in all interactions with customers, Program Administrators, and the IPA, and must perform all services in a workmanlike manner.
-Approved Vendors and Designees must ensure that their work does not create safety hazards or property damage from poor workmanship, and that, for any roof-mounted project, that the roof condition is adequate.
+Approved Vendors and Designees must ensure that their work does not create safety hazards or property damage from poor workmanship, and that, for any roof-mounted project, the roof condition is adequate.

-Approved Vendors and Designees must comply with all requirements set out in the ABPIllinois Shines Program Guidebook and ILSFA Approved Vendor Manual for assessing a site's suitability for solar and related to inspections of solar projects.
+Approved Vendors and Designees must comply with all requirements set out in Illinois Shines Program Guidebook and ILSFA Approved Vendor Manual for assessing a site's suitability for solar and related to inspections of solar projects.